wp-plugins/securemoz-security-audit/readme.txt

 = Is this plugin legal to use? =
 * Yes.
 It's your site you can do whatever you want with it.
 Running tests on other people's sites is illegal but SecureMoz can only perform tests on the WP it's installed on.

 == Screenshots ==

-After Installing SecureMoz Security Audit will guide you through our online Documentation ,Video & Screen shots

-== Installation ==

-Use our Video Guide at wpsecurity.securemoz.com for step by step installation.
-Or go to our user guide page at : wpsecurity.securemoz.com/about/faq

-== License ==
-Released under the terms of the GNU General Public License.
+1. Security Audit SCAN website files and folders.  `/assets/01_preview1.jpg`.
+2. Settings tab PHP Control your htaccess from SecureMoz Window.  `/assets/02_preview2.jpg`.
+3. Backup files Create file and/or Database backup compress with zip or (Sql,ZIP, Tar,Tar.gz).  `/assets/03_preview3.jpg`.
+4. Prevent WordPress database security attacks.  `/assets/04_preview4.jpg`.
+5. Server Bulk fixes important file permissions.  `/assets/05_preview5.jpg`.
+6. User security permissions.  `/assets/06_preview6.jpg`.
+7. * Configuration Make files more secure using htaccess file, Protect file from public access on server-side.  `/assets/07_preview7.jpg`.

 == Changelog ==

 = 1.0.1 =
 * Enhancement:We check for Viruses, Malware, Blacklist, Drive-By Downloads, Malicious Downloads, Worms, Suspicious Applications, Suspicious Browser Changes, Security Risks, Heuristic Viruses, Adware, Trojans, Phishing Attacks, Spyware, Backdoors, Remote Access Software, Information Stealers, Dialers, Downloaders and Embedded Link To Malicious Site, among many others, in more than 53 differents sites.
 * Bug Fix: Invalid header

+== Upgrade Notice ==
+In our ongoing effort to improve our wordpress plugin performance, we will be making updates to the plugin by weekly.
+This continues to remain our top priority and we encourage you to share your experience with our support team post the update.

+== Support ==

+Our expert team is here to help you check our SecureMoz PRO features to take your site's security to the next level with <a href="http://wpsecurity.securemoz.com">SecureMoz Pro</a>.
+SecureMoz has been building and supporting Anti-Malware tools since 2012 powerd by securehunter.com.

+== Other Notes ==

+After Installing SecureMoz Security Audit will guide you through our online Documentation ,Video & Screen shots

+== License ==
+Released under the terms of the GNU General Public License.